Kenyon Cox: New York

 In 1882 Cox left Paris and moved to New York where he continued to paint.
 He also began to do many illustrations, mostly to pay the bills.
-Kenyon became well established as a magazine illustrator.
+Cox became well established as a magazine illustrator.
 His illustrations reached a much wider audience than did his paintings.

 Cox also began to write art criticisms (unsigned) for the New York Evening Post.
-This and other writing jobs took Kenyon's time away from painting but also helped him make a living.
+This and other writing jobs took his time away from painting but also helped him make a living.

 Cox continued to live and work in New York for most of his life.
 He became an influential and important teacher at the Art Students League of New York.
 Cox designed the League's logo that reads Nulla Dies Sine Linea or No Day Without a Line.
 In 1900 he was elected into the National Academy of Design as an Associate Academician, and became a full Academician in 1903.

 Cox was one of the founders and the secretary of the National Free Arts League, and was a member of the Society of American Artists, the National Academy of Design, and the American Academy of Arts and Letters and served as president of the National Society of Mural Painters from 1915 to 1919.